HITECHCRIME/HC_SG32_Going_Wrong/README.md

 what they want, what they hide at

 tell me more
-i'll accept everything you are

-lift you is it wrong yeah? x2
+i'll accept everything that you are lift you is it wrong yeah? x2

 am i going wrong way yeah?